 Immediately before each radiation fraction, the Imaging Ring System (IRS) verifies the correct position of the patient.
 The IRS is mounted directly on the patient table and consists of an X-ray tube and a detector.
 The components can rotate independently of each other and be moved in a horizontal direction.
 The three-dimensional images of the tumor position thus obtained are used for precise positioning of the patient during treatment.

 The MedAustron Team

 Currently, about 250 employees from 20 different nations work at MedAustron.
-Around 50 of them previously worked for MedAustron at the European nuclear research center CERN in Switzerland.

 Typical job profiles at MedAustron are physicists, technicians from various disciplines, specialists in radiation oncology, medical physicists and radiation technologists.

 Management